Hatton Vale

 Health performance in Hatton Vale is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Mortality rates and chronic condition prevalence are substantially higher than average, particularly among older age cohorts.
-Approximately 54% of Hatton Vale residents (~1001 people) have private health cover, which is relatively high.
-The most prevalent medical conditions are arthritis (10.1%) and asthma (9.5%).
-Conversely, 64.0% of residents claim to be free from medical ailments compared to 69.2% in Greater Brisbane.
-Working-age residents show a higher-than-average prevalence of chronic health conditions.
-The area has 16.8% of residents aged 65 and over (309 people), exceeding the 15.2% figure for Greater Brisbane.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The area has a considerably higher than average prevalence of common health conditions, with this trend more pronounced among older age cohorts.
+Approximately 54% (~1,313 people) of Hatton Vale residents have private health cover, which is relatively high compared to other areas.
+Arthritis and asthma are the most prevalent medical conditions in Hatton Vale, affecting 10.1 and 9.5% of residents respectively.
+Conversely, 64.0% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents in Hatton Vale have an above average prevalence of chronic health conditions.
+The area has a higher proportion of seniors aged 65 and over, with 17.0% (410 people) compared to the 15.1% in Greater Brisbane.
+While health outcomes among seniors present some challenges, they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health